zbray/notes/courses/odin/ruby/notes.md

 ### Symbols

-Strings can be changed so everytime a string is used Ruby has to store it in memory.
+Strings can be changed so every time a string is used Ruby has to store it in memory.
 Symbols are stored in memory only once.

 One common use for symbols over strings are the keys in hashes.